-The most common case is a server application which, in order to implement a feature, performs HTTPS requests to a third party server.
-This request may be needed to: consume an Internet API, download a package or retrieve user information via a social account (e.g. Facebook, Gravatar).
-An attacker might abuse the feature to perform requests to another third party or to profit from the privileges of the server in regard to the original third party system (e.g. to exfiltrate data).
+The most common case is a server application that, to implement a feature, performs HTTPS requests to a third-party server.
+This request may be needed to: consume an Internet API, download a package or retrieve user information via a social account (e.g., Facebook, Gravatar).
+An attacker might abuse the feature to perform requests to another third party or profit from the server’s privileges regarding the original third-party system (e.g., to exfiltrate data).

 In essence, SSRF attacks exploit one of the foundations of robust security, trust, by exploiting existing trust relationships to escalate attacks from applications against other back-end systems or even the server itself.

 A successful SSRF attack can enable a malicious attacker to escalate and laterally move their way behind the firewall in the back-end web server without restriction, leading to the potential full compromise of confidentiality, integrity, and availability of the application.

 The fallout from attacks that have successfully executed SSRF as part of their toolkit will be as extreme as the amount of data at risk.
 In the case of the infamous 2019 Capital One hack, the numbers speak for themselves: the compromised data included names, addresses, phone numbers, self-reported income, credit scores, and payment histories, among other personal information belonging to approximately 100 million customers in the United States (that is roughly 1/3 of the population) and 6 million customers in Canada.